PaulZipfel/PaulZipfel/README.md

 - 👋 Hi, I’m @PaulZipfel
 - 👀 I’m interested in C#
-- 🌱 I’m currently learning C#, Java, (JavaScript, PHP and HTML)
+- 🌱 I’m currently learning C#, Java
-- 📫 Reach me on Dicord "Lil ππ#6250"

 <!---
 PaulZipfel/PaulZipfel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.